naturalis/apexomes/README.md

 We have exome data for three individuals.
 These data were generated using a kit that is intended for humans but appears to work fairly well for other, non-human, Great Apes as well.
-The data were originally posted on a server at LUMC, and have since been transferred to the data volume.
+The data were originally posted on a server at LUMC (for purely historical reasons and in the interest of completeness, the original location was https://barmsijs.lumc.nl/for_Generade/Exomes_Apes/, but this has been removed), and have since been transferred to the data volume.
 Note that these data are currently under embargo and as such there is no permission whatsoever to share these data with third parties.
 Note also that these data are the original, and hence most valuable component of this project, which is why they have been MD5 checksummed (file stored on the instance), and set to READ ONLY in order to prevent accidental mistakes.
 The files are in FASTQ format (Illumina dialect for Phred scores) resulting from paired end sequencing, hence for every individual there are two files, which is indicated by the `{1,2}` in the file names:

 - **Sandra** - `Generade_Gorilla-gorilla-gorilla_F_Sandra_EAZA-Studbook-9_L007_R{1,2}_001.fastq.gz`
 - **individual XXX** - `Generade_107582_GTTTCG_L007_R{1,2}_001.fastq.gz`